mDIS inside Docker - Part 1

 Benefits for mDIS editors and end users (project staff, scientists) are:

-- faster bootup times than a Virtualbox-based instance.
+- faster boot-up times than a VirtualBox-based instance.

-- no learning of Virtualization Concepts needed
+- no learning of virtualization concepts needed

 - "shared folder" model (via Docker volumes) is simple

-Benefits for mDIS Administrators are:
+Benefits for mDIS administrators are:

-- better IT-security by isolation of mDIS from the rest of the system
+- better IT security by isolation of mDIS from the rest of the system

-- better software configuration-management by isolation of the mDIS instances running side-by-side, via containerization
+- better software configuration management by isolation of the mDIS instances running side-by-side, via containerization

-- much smaller machine images (~1GB instead of 10+ GB) than a Virtualbox-based instance.
+- much smaller machine images (~1GB instead of 10+ GB) than a VirtualBox-based instance.

 - greater consolidation and reuse of resources that are common to all mDIS instances.